vinicius-martinez/fuse7-testdrive/README.md

 Red Hat EA repository: https://maven.repository.redhat.com/earlyaccess/all
 ```

-* If you prefer, just create a blank *settings.xml* file and place it properly depending on your platform:
+* If you prefer, just create a blank *settings.xml* file and paste the following content within it:

   * **Linux or MacOS: ~/.m2/settings.xml**
   * **Windows: Documents and Settings\\<USER_NAME>\\.m2\\settings.xml**